 Workplace accidents and emergencies?
 No one wants to think about those things…but unfortunately they do occasionally happen.
 Though we hope you never experience one, it’s important to ensure your office’s workplace security measures are up to par.
 Just in case.
 We’ve compiled a list of measures you can put in place to ensure your staff is always out of harm’s way.

-- Access Control — An access control system keeps security threats at bay by granting access to your office to only those of your choosing.
+An access control system keeps security threats at bay by granting access to your office to only those of your choosing.
 It also allows you to keep records on who entered or left your buildings at what times.
 For even greater security, give your employees mobile credentials instead of traditional key cards and fobs.
-Mobile credentials, which are linked to a user’s smartphone, cannot be copied, and they are much less likely to be shared or lost.
+Mobile credentials are linked to user smartphones and cannot be copied.
+Therefore, they are much less likely to be shared or lost.

-- Strong Company Culture — Building a strong company culture will give your employees a sense of community and will, in turn, provide them with a greater sense of safety.
-Fostering a friendly office environment where company values, attitudes and goals are shared will encourage your employees to work together for the common good, and it will show them that they can rely on one another if something were to go awry.
-Bonus: this will also likely improve office productivity and lead to less turnover.
+Building a strong company culture will give your employees a sense of community and will, in turn, provide them with a greater sense of safety.
+Foster a friendly office environment to share and encourage your employees to work together.
+Show them that they can rely on one another when faced with challenges.
+Bonus: This will also likely improve office productivity and lead to less turnover.

 Interested in using smartphones and smartwatches to access your office?
 Schedule a demo today and join the forward thinkers of the world!